Thyleo/Thyleo/README.md

 ### Hi there 👋 My name is Heubo Thierry
 🔭 I’m currently working on my work-study projects

-🌱 I'm currently learning .Net and new languages like C#
+🌱 I'm currently learning .Net and Swift

-📫 How to reach me: heubothierry@gmail.com
+📫 How to reach me: thyleobis@gmail.com

 ⚡ Fun fact: I am a fan and player of basketball and video games